msuperdock/vim-foldout/README.md

 Plug 'msuperdock/vim-foldout'
 ```

-foldout is automatically enabled by default in all buffers with non-empty file
+foldout is automatically enabled by default in all buffers whose filenames
-names.
-You can change this using the `g:foldout_files` variable; see below.
+contain an extension.
+You can change this using the `g:foldout_files` variable;
+see below.

 If your `.vimrc` uses `mkview` or `loadview` to save and restore view data,
 remove these commands and set `g:foldout_save`; for example: